blueiris13/Order-Management-System/README.md

 #### Customers
 This page is accessible when clicking the "Customers" on the top menu.

 CREATE/READ works.
+Plus, SEARCH works.

+Description:

-CREATE functionality works with the Customers form.<br>
+CREATE: The user can add a new customer with the Customers form.<br>
-READ functionality works.
-The existing/newly added data will appear on the Customers table.
+READ: The existing/newly added data will appear on the Customers table.<br>
+SEARCH: The user can search using strings.
+The search result will appear on the table, and then the user can reset the table by clicking the "reset" button.

-Related files - customer.js, customerform.js, customertable.js, customersearch.js
+Related files - customer.js, customerform.js, customertable.js, searchform.js

 #### Games
 This page is accessible when clicking the "Games" on the top menu.

 CREATE/READ works.
+Plus, SEARCH works.

+Description:

-CREATE functionality works with the Games form.<br>
+CREATE: The user can add a new game with the Games form.<br>
-READ functionality works.
-The existing/newly added data will appear on the Games table.
+READ: The existing/newly added data will appear on the Games table.<br>
+SEARCH: The user can search using strings.
+The search result will appear on the table, and then the user can reset the table by clicking the "reset" button.

-Related files - game.js, gameform.js, gametable.js, gamesearch.js
+Related files - game.js, gameform.js, gametable.js, searchform.js

 #### Backend Code

 All backend code can be found in index.js file.

+Related files - index.js, dbcon.js